3. Our equality duties

 Here are the steps we are currently taking to have regard to all our customers in service delivery, and the actions managers identified they would take.

 We also have a duty as an employer of more than 150 staff to publish employee data on an annual basis.
-You can see the breakdown of staff employed by protected characteristics here.
+Find out more about our employee profile.